In a search for aesthetics, beauty and excitement at the Geneva Motor Show

 I am looking at new models, sitting in my dream cars, speaking with designers or hostesses, sipping champagne at brand’s lounges and attending parties.
-2 years ago I even organized a fashion show for one of the car brand and it was just fantastic.
+2 years ago I even organized a fashion show for one of the car brands and it was just fantastic.

 Ferrari F8 Tributo